aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 ## Function `resolve_proposal_v2`

-Resolve a single-step or a multi-step proposal with the given id.
-Can only be done if there are at least as many votes as min required and there are more yes votes than no. If either of these conditions is not met, this will revert.

-@param voting_forum_address The address of the forum where the proposals are stored.
-@param proposal_id The proposal id.
-@param next_execution_hash The next execution hash if the given proposal is multi-step.
+Resolve a single&#45;step or a multi&#45;step proposal with the given id.<br/> Can only be done if there are at least as many votes as min required and<br/> there are more yes votes than no. If either of these conditions is not met, this will revert.<br/><br/><br/> @param voting_forum_address The address of the forum where the proposals are stored.<br/> @param proposal_id The proposal id.<br/> @param next_execution_hash The next execution hash if the given proposal is multi&#45;step.

 <pre><code>public fun resolve_proposal_v2&lt;ProposalType: store&gt;(voting_forum_address: address, proposal_id: u64, next_execution_hash: vector&lt;u8&gt;)<br/></code></pre>